Healthy Homes Assessment Kenepuru

 Kenepuru Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Kenepuru and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required in all Kenepuru and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.
+• Property managers and landlords must keep records that demonstrate compliance with the Healthy Homes Standard that apply or will apply to an apartment rental.

-• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes